-Another part of disinhibition is when the response is delayed, known as asynchronous as apposed to being instant (known as synchronous).
+Another reason for disinhibition is due to the response being delayed, (asynchronous) as opposed to being instant (synchronous).
 This is one of the biggest differences between email and video counselling.

-By not interacting in real time, email counseling can offer clients the opportunity to have counselling without having to cope with the immediate reaction of their counsellor which can enable disinhibition as it can feel safer to let their thoughts and feelings out in an email and feel like they are leaving it behind for their counsellor to read (Suler, 2004).
-This can help clients be more open in offering “time to think” which takes away the fear of not knowing what to say or saying “something stupid” which can be present in synchronous work such as video (Dunn in Weitz (ed.)
+By not interacting in real time, email counselling can offer clients the opportunity to have counselling without having to cope with the immediate reaction of their counsellor.
+This can enable disinhibition as it can feel safer to let their thoughts and feelings out in an email and feel like they are leaving it behind for their counsellor to read (Suler, 2004).
+This can help clients be more open by offering them 'time to think', which takes away the fear of not knowing what to say or saying 'something stupid' which can be present in synchronous work such as video (Dunn in Weitz (ed.)
 (2014) p83).

 In my experience I have found that for many people they don’t feel able to try email counselling.
-For other’s they find a mix of video call and email sessions helpful choosing to switch when they feel what they have to explore would be more helpful to have an instant response from me, or to instead have time to reflect and process their words in an email in their own time.
+Other’s they find a mix of video call and email sessions helpful, choosing to switch when they feel what they have to explore would be better helped by an instant response from me, or to instead have time to reflect and process their words in an email in their own time.
 There are also many clients who choose to have all their sessions by email.
-Perhaps because they find it easier for their schedule, or perhaps because they feel it less uncomfortable especially if they want to work on an issue where they feel shame/embarrassment.
+Perhaps this is because they find it easier for their schedule, or perhaps because they feel it less uncomfortable especially if they want to work on an issue where they feel shame/embarrassment.